Bahamas travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-The Foreign and Commonwealth Office (FCO) advise against all travel to Grand Bahama and the Abaco Islands.
+The Foreign and Commonwealth Office (FCO) advise against all but essential travel to Grand Bahama and the Abaco Islands.
 However, travel to other islands of The Bahamas is unaffected.

 Hurricane Dorian passed over The Bahamas on 2 and 3 September, causing significant and widespread damage to Grand Bahama and the Abaco Islands.
-Initial reports indicate that the airports remain non-operational, there is no running water, little shelter, and power supplies and communications access remain unreliable.
+Most airports in Grand Bahama and Abaco have reopened.
+Water, shelter, power supplies and communications access have all been affected, but are now available, though in short supply.
 The local authorities on Grand Bahama have set up emergency assistance lines on 351-4902, 351-4903 and 351-4904.

 If you’ve been affected by the hurricane and need urgent consular assistance, call +1 876 936 0700.
 If you’re in the UK and are concerned about a British national in The Bahamas, call the FCO in London on 020 7008 1500.